YutngHsiao/US-presidential-election-analysis_twitter_text-mining/README.md

 #Analysis
 -	The most competitive candidate against Mr Bernie is Hillary Clinton.
--	The TV and web media plays massive role in the election to divert public opinion, e.g. Saturday night live, feel the bern.
+-	The TV and web medias play massive role in the election to divert public opinion, e.g. Saturday night live, feel the bern.
--	People don’t trust political show and speech.
+-	People don’t trust political shows and speech.
--	Mr Bernie won high reputation and support in New York.
+-	Bernie won highly support in New York.
--	70% of posters who mentioned about Mr Bernie were not likely to support him.
+-	70% of posters who mentioned about Bernie were not likely to support him.
 -	Half of re-tweets were done by Bernie supporters.

 #Conclusion